urosisakovic/FUCA/README.md

 <p><b>
-    All the source code is written using Enlish language for the sake of not combining Serbian terms with the English once.
+    All the source code is written using Enlish language for the sake of not combining Serbian terms with the English ones.
 However, all the documentation files are written in Serbian because they are created as a homework assigment for the course at the University of Belgrade.
 </b></p>